emwap/signature-paper/paper.md

 The `exposeLength`{.haskell} function adds an extra length argument to the signature and passes this length to `native`.
 The effect is to break up a standard array argument into two arguments: a length and a native array.

-With our new combinators we can create a version of the `scProd` function that accepts native arrays of a fixed (runtime specified) length.
+With our new combinators, we can create a version of the `scProd` function that accepts native arrays of a fixed (runtime specified) length.

 ``` {.haskell}
 scProdNative = name "len" $ \len ->